gentakojima/emojione-picker-ubuntu/README.md

 Emojis are licensed by the great people of [Emoji One](http://emojione.com/) under a free culture Creative Commons License (CC-BY 4.0).

 ## FAQ

 ### Why for Ubuntu only?
 Does this work with KDE and other distros?

-Of course it *should*, but I ~~am incredibly lazy~~ haven't had the time to test it.
-Please feel free to test and report via the issue tracker.
+Of course, but it was designed to work with the Unity desktop.
+It's been reported to work in Cinnamon, XFCE, Openbox, Gnome and KDE.

+Unfortunately, Cinnamon won't show the content of submenus if the total height is bigger than the screen height.

 ### When I paste all/some icons, they are shown as ugly boxes.
 I want my money back!